 These girls are our American Guinea hog sows, an American heritage breed, they were favorites of homesteaders before big pink commercial pigs, they will only reach about 280 lbs whereas commercial pigs will reach 500-700 lbs.
 We breed them to our boar, Sausage and process their grown offspring.

 Sausage is our second Guinea hog, he is 4 years old.
 He's also the boyfriend to our sows, and a real hunk too and over 300bs!

-We have a varity of breeds of chickens including; Red sex-linked laying hens, other assorted laying chickens, and many chickens we hatched ourselves which are a little bit of everything.
+We have a variety of breeds of chickens including; Red sex-linked laying hens, other assorted laying chickens, and many chickens we hatched ourselves which are a little bit of everything.
 They provide delicious eggs for the homestead.

-We have a male, 3 females, and have hatched 5 ducklings since December.
-The Muscovy is a great breed for meat and eggs, so we plan to use them for both.
+We have many Muscovy ducks, that we breed with great success.
+The Muscovy is a great breed for meat and eggs, and we use them for both.
 The eggs are fantastic, and the meat is great for the grill!

 These girls are our latest endeavor, Dexter cows.
 They are good for meat and milk and we will be using them for both.
 They are also nice and petite, they max out at about 48 inches!

 We hatch chicks year round to add to our laying flock.
 They are adorable little fluff balls!
 As well as raising a group of meat chickens for the freezer each year.